Investing Simple Logo

 The Roth IRA has a huge benefit that the Traditional IRA does not have, and it comes down to required minimum distributions.

-The Roth IRA is different!
+• The Roth IRA, on the other hand, is different.
 There are no required minimum distributions.

 This means that you do not have to take money out at any time.
 It also means that you can continue contributing to the Roth IRA, so long as you have earned income.